KengoTODA/ruleset-for-SLF4J/README.md

 ## 0.2
 - added `Number of placeholder should be equal to number of argument` rule

+## 0.3
+- refactored
+- downgrade XML schema to avoid warning in Eclipse (issue #1)
+- added a test case and fixed a bug about exception which is out of CLASSPATH (issue #2)

 # copyright and license
 Copyright 2012 Kengo TODA (eller86)